THE SECRET TO HIGH-END REALISTIC MOCK-UPS – MADE EASY!

-There’s seriously so many more uses for mock-ups, but you get the drift.
+There’s seriously so many more uses for realistic mock-ups in your marketing, but you get the drift.
 If you need some more ideas, check out this post for 7 unique ways to use mock-ups.

-In this post however, I’m talking about smartphone and tablet mock-ups, and how to overlay your design or screenshot in Canva so it looks realistic – and I promise, anyone can do this!
+In this post however, I’m talking about screen mock-ups – such as laptops, tablets monitors and smartphones, and how to overlay your design or screenshot in Canva so it looks realistic and high-end – and I promise, anyone can do this!

 (Not got a Canva account?
 Why not?
 You can sign up with a free plan here)

 1: Let’s start with your intended template open and the mock-up image as the background.
-In this instance, I’m using an iPad mock-up from the Tide & Tree members library.
+In this instance, I’m using an monitor mock-up from the Tide & Tree members library.

 2: Now, lock this background image down by clicking the padlock in the top right corner.

-3: Screenshot your phone or tablet on the page you want to capture (for instance your opt-in page) and upload it to Canva.
+3: Screenshot your landing page on a monitor (or a phone or tablet if that’s the mock-up you’re using) and upload it to Canva.

 5: Now that’s aligned nicely, go in to Uploads and locate your uploaded screenshot.
 Click, hold and drag it over the grid and it should automatically insert into the space.
 (You may need to double click inside the grid and move the image around a bit if it doesn’t fit the space exactly.)